-Tooth Extraction and Removal of Wisdom Teeth in Long Island City
+Tooth Extractions & Wisdom Teethin Long Island City

-Tooth extraction (odontectomy) is the removal of a tooth from its socket in the jawbone.
-While some extractions are relatively straightforward, many require a surgical procedure to be done correctly, completely, and safely.
-This is especially true for impacted wisdom teeth (third molars), where some portion of the tooth is stuck within the jawbone or overlying gum tissue.
-At Gantry Oral & Maxillofacial Surgery, we spare no effort to ensure this routine but delicate procedure is handled with the highest level of skill and comfort.
+While some tooth extractions are relatively straightforward, many require a surgical procedure to be done completely, safely, and efficiently.
+This is especially true for impacted wisdom teeth, which are often positioned close to nerves and other delicate structures that require careful negotiation.
+At Gantry Oral & Maxillofacial Surgery, we spare no effort to ensure this routine but technique-sensitive procedure is handled with the precision it deserves and the highest level of comfort possible.

 Damage